 - harassment, including sexual harassment, or

-- [4]
+- discrimination.4

-The federal EEOC accepts claims alleging violations of Title VII of the federal Civil Rights Act of 1964.
+Meanwhile, the EEOC accepts claims alleging violations of Title VII of the federal Civil Rights Act of 1964.

 You will be contacted by an investigator soon after the complaint has been filed.
 An intake hearing will take place.
-During that interview, which typically happens over the phone, you will be asked questions about what happened.[6]
+During that interview, which typically happens over the phone, you will be asked questions about what happened.6

-5. Negotiate a settlement or file a lawsuit
+5. Negotiate or Sue

 While the CRD investigates your claim, you and your employer may negotiate a resolution.
 If you go through CRD’s free mediation process, the investigation process will pause while talks are ongoing.